pcorey/pcorey.github.io/_posts/2017-06-12-graphql-nosql-injection-through-json-types.markdown

 I was wrong.

-NoSQL Injection is entirely possible when using GraphQL, and can creep into your application through the use of [“partial scalar types”](http://dev.apollodata.com/tools/graphql-tools/scalars.html).
+NoSQL Injection is entirely possible when using GraphQL, and can creep into your application through the use of [“custom scalar types”](http://dev.apollodata.com/tools/graphql-tools/scalars.html).

 In this article, we’ll walk through how the relatively popular [`GraphQLJSON`{:.language-javascript} scalar type](https://github.com/taion/graphql-type-json) can open the door to NoSQL Injection in applications using [MongoDB](https://www.mongodb.com/).